DID YOU EVER HAVE STUFFED ANIMALS?

 THESIS: ENDANGERED ANIMALS X BIG GAME HUNTERS = SERIAL KILLER PATHOLOGY.
 (Parental advisory)

 Since the beginning of mankind, humans have shared an intimate relationship with animals—tender and caring yet violent and self serving.
 Historically, animals have proven essential to the survival of humans; their meat provided our food, their bones our instruments and their skins our clothing and shelter.
 Our childhoods are filled with cartoon and plush animals that we cherish and adore.
+In fact, since childhood we've been made to feel that stuffed animals are a part of life.
+Today they even have stuffed animal heads for children that they can hang on their walls!
 But in our postmodern culture, a more menacing relationship has emerged between humans and animals.
 No longer does the struggle for survival fuel man’s pursuit of these majestic creatures, but rather a seemingly narcissistic exhilaration compels the compulsive hunter.

 ‘goodbye animals’ began with a curiosity as to how the psychology of hunting has changed from necessity to sport over time.
 It has evolved into a series of reactive illustrations that journey through the primitive history and modern day of six animals.
 Using ink and a collage format, the illustrations tell these animals’ stories in a visual narrative.